alibaba/ice/packages/plugin-moment-locales/README.md

 # @ice/plugin-moment-locales

-plugin for load moment locales and reduce size of moment
+ice.js Plugin for load moment locales and reduce size of moment.

 ## Usage